TimWhiting/context-sensitive-demand-cfa/RESPONSE.md

 It is true that the presented analysis does not handle imperative constructs, and this is future work we intend to pursue.
 However, the presented analysis can still be deployed in programs with imperative constructs.
 It will produce sound results for flows that don’t experience imperative update and soundly detect when flows do, and alert appropriately.
 We will make sure this aspect of the analysis is clear in the paper.

-FIXME: I've added this to the Evaluation section.
+FIXED: I've added this to the Evaluation section.
 It probably could use another read through and slight adjustments.

 > B: L110: Consider defining f's body to be something other than x (e.g., x+1).
 This distinction can help the reader differentiate between the use of x as the parameter of f and its use as its body.